Part 2/7

-It’s a fact: without a written record, dreams are quickly forgotten, often as soon as by the end of the day.
+Without a written record, dreams are quickly forgotten, often as soon as an hour of waking up.

-There is no good way to remember them without a written dream journal, preferably on paper.
+There is no good way to remember your dreams without a written dream journal, preferably on paper.

 Understanding the dream consists of more than remembering the actual dream components.
 You’ve got to understand the triggers as well.
-Without a written dream journal, even if you remember the dream, you don’t remember the triggers for it.
+Without a written dream journal, even if you remember the dream, you don’t remember its triggers.

 Without a written dream journal, I doubt I’d remember the precise date I saw a documentary on gypsies prompting a dream I had about Stevie Nicks.
 By itself, the events of the dream are odd.
-Considered together, the dream and the trigger provides a solution to a problem in the world.
+Considered together, the dream and the trigger provide a solution to a problem in the world.
 Appearance matters.
-A little regard in this area could alleviate a lot of suffering for the poor people who were discriminated against in Europe.
+A little regard in this area could alleviate much suffering for the poor people who were discriminated against in Europe.

-On one hand, this seems obvious to many people.
+On the one hand, this seems obvious to many people.
 Of course, they say.

 On the other hand, it isn’t.
-Many would charge the people impacted by discrimination and poverty in the documentary can’t be bothered to attend to the way they look.
+Many would charge that the people impacted by discrimination and poverty in the documentary can’t be bothered to attend to how they look.
 It’s judgmental.

 Cute puppies and kitties have an easier time getting adopted at the shelter than older, more homely dogs.
-Fact is, would-be helpers do make judgments based on appearance.
-It’s both true and controversial at the same time.
+Would-be helpers (whatever the cause) do make judgments based on appearance.

 If you forget the situations and thoughts inspiring the dream, it’s harder to understand, especially a few weeks after you had the dream.
 Essential facts are missing.
-If you’re going to use dream journaling as a springboard to understand yourself better, the triggers from your day-to-day life are as much of a part of the dream as the dream itself.
+If you’re going to use dream journaling as a springboard to understand yourself and the world around you better, the triggers from your day-to-day life are as much of a part of the dream as the dream itself.

-Trying to remember and understand the dreams without a written record is like trying to remember every single word in a 100,000-word book you’ve read.
+Trying to remember and understand the dreams without a record is like trying to remember every word in a long book you’ve read.

 You’re just not going to do it.

-Rather, if it’s a book you care about, a book you want to be able to refer to, you’re going to need to mark it up.
+Rather, if it’s a book you care about, a book to which you want to be able to refer to discuss, you will need to mark it up.
 You’re going to keep notes in the margin.
 You’re going to highlight passages.

 Some people are against this.
 Depending on the situation, it might not be appropriate.